 with Peter Annin

 This course delves into the history of political maneuvers and water diversion schemes that have proposed sending Great Lakes water everywhere from Akron to Arizona.
 Using a case-study approach that examines these various water projects, the course culminates with a focus on the Great Lakes Compact, a legal document designed to keep Great Lakes water inside the Great Lakes Basin.
-This class is an elective in our water science major.
+This class is an elective in the water science emphasis of our Earth science major.

 Faculty in the News